ibkbcn/Real-Estate-Profitability-Forecaster/README.md

 | **Random Forest** | 0.045 | 24,049 | ❌ Discarded |
 | **XGBoost** | **0.443** | **17,556** | ✅ **Selected** |

-> **Insight:** The purchase market shows higher variance and is likely influenced by external macroeconomic factors or sentimental values not present in the dataset, making it harder to model than rental prices.
+> **Insight:** The purchase market shows higher variance and is likely influenced by external macroeconomic factors not present in the dataset.
+Specifically, **an R² of 0.443 implies that our model successfully captures nearly 45% of the price variability based solely on physical attributes**, while the remaining variance is likely driven by subjective human factors (e.g., renovation quality, seller urgency) or unobserved micro-location trends.

 ### Rental Price Prediction
 *Target: Monthly Rent (€)*